faolan-exe/Weather-App/README.md

 # Weather-App
-A small weather app for window, like the one in the taskbar
+A small weather app for windows, like the one in the taskbar